ionutboangiu/docs/docs/tutorial.rst

 ========

 In this tutorial, on a Debian 11 (Bullseye) virtual machine, we will do the following together:
-1. Set up a communication platform of your choice.
+1. Set up a SIP Server of your choice.
 We support the following options:
    -  FreeSWITCH
    -  Asterisk
    -  Kamailio
    -  OpenSIPS
 2. Start a CGRateS instance with the corresponding agent configured.
-What we call agents are basically components within CGRateS that manage the communication between CGRateS and the communication platforms.
+What we call agents are basically components within CGRateS that manage the communication between CGRateS and the SIP Servers.
 3. Configure user accounts as follows:
    -1001 -  prepaid
    -1002 -  postpaid